-*Article text only for recent decades, but also includes content classified as "historical newspapers," covering NYT page imaged content dating back to the founding issues of that publication in the 19th Century
+*Article text only for recent decades, but also includes content classified as "historical newspapers," covering NYT fully page imaged newspapers dating back to the founding issues of that publication in the 19th Century

-ProQuest Digitized Newspapers: The New York Times (2008 - recent; 3 month embargo)
+ProQuest Recent Newspapers: The New York Times (2008 - recent; 3 month embargo)